Guidelines for Samaṇeras

 Let these guidelines be a source of discipline, wisdom, and protection in your journey as a renunciant.

-May all who enter Sangharama uphold these guidelines with sincerity, leading to the purification of the heart, the welfare of the Sangha, and the realization of the ultimate goal—Nibbāna..
+May all who enter Sangharama uphold these guidelines with sincerity, leading to the purification of the heart, for the welfare of oneself and others, and the realization of the ultimate goal—Nibbāna..

 Similar Posts